 - Agreeing team and individual strategies to manage and mitigate challenging behaviours

-- Seeking additional/specialist support through working in partnership with other agencies to ensure a participants needs are met appropriately
+- Seeking additional/specialist support through working in partnership with other agencies to ensure a participant’s needs are met appropriately

-- Managers and staff should review the needs of any participants for whom sanctions are frequently necessary.
+- Managers and staff should review the needs of any participants for whom sanctions are frequently necessary

 - As a last resort, if a participant presents a high level of risk or danger to him or herself or others, he or she may have to be suspended or excluded from the service.
-A decision to exclude a participant should be supported by good information.
+A decision to exclude a participant should be supported by good information

-- Behaviour that is a criminal offence will be reported to the police and Wild Elements will pursue legal action such as pressing charges or injunctions where this is necessary in order to manage behaviour and ensure the safety of staff and other participants.
-Where appropriate Wild Elements will support participants who have been the victim of an offence committed by another service user to pursue legal action.
+- Behaviour that is a criminal offence will be reported to the police and Wild Elements will pursue legal action, such as, pressing charges or injunctions where this is necessary in order to manage behaviour and ensure the safety of staff and other participants.
+Where appropriate Wild Elements will support participants who have been the victim of an offence committed by another service user to pursue legal action

 - Sturdy boots or wellies